kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## Since draft-kazuho-httpbis-priority-03

 * Changed numbering from [-1,6] to [0,7] (#78)
-* Replaced priority scheme negotiation with HTTP/2 priority disabling (#100)
+* Replaced priority scheme negotiation with HTTP/2 priority deprecation (#100)
 * Shorten parameter names (#108)
 * Expand on considerations (#105, #107, #109, #110, #111, #113)